WithoutHaste/EarlyDocs/Demo/documentation/AbstractClass.md

-Summary of the class.
+Summary of the class.Base Type: System.Object

-Base Type: System.Object